apache/activemq-artemis/docs/user-manual/en/paging.md

 When you have more messages than what is configured global-max-size any new produced message will make that destination to go through its paging policy.

+global-max-size is calculated as half of the max memory available to the Java Virtual Machine, unless specified on the broker.xml configuration.

 ## Dropping messages

 Instead of paging messages when the max size is reached, an address can